 Biomarkers that are predictive and/or diagnostic of the Multi-Drug Resistant (MDR) phenotype ex ante have only been identified for a few tumours (Guestini, 2015; Crawley, 2015; Nymoen, 2015; De Mattia, 2015; Mirzaei, 2016; Bourguignon, 2016; He, 2017).
 Moreover, all previous therapies for MDR tumours have failed because of their poor specificity and high toxicity (Dlugosz, 2016; Lorendeau, 2017).
 Indeed, despite the multiple MDR-reversing strategies proposed in the past (Li, 2016), all approaches have failed because they have been focused on targeting the cell surface ABC transporters, without considering other biomarkers of the MDR phenotype as suitable targets; there are currently no chemotherapeutic drugs that are specifically tailored for MDR-cell CS inducers and that are designed in a biomarker-driven way.

-1) we aim to perform the first comprehensive analysis of MDR signatures in solid tumours by integrating high throughput bioinformatic, genomic/transcriptomic and proteomic tools to analyse the data-resources that are available for large clinical cohorts
+1) comprehensive analysis of MDR signatures in solid tumours by integrating high throughput bioinformatic, genomic/transcriptomic and proteomic tools to analyse the data-resources that are available for large clinical cohorts

 – build the first predictive/diagnostic algorithm for MDR tumours